 The cheapest Emirates Business Class price I can find between Malta and Cyprus is in the region of £750 (825 euros).
 Now with the wonders of being able to earn miles through credits cards, you can reduce the cost significantly as seen below.

-For those who are new to the world of air miles, if you sign up to the free American Express Gold Card (reviewed here) and spend £2,000 in the first 3 months you’ll receive a total of 20,000 air miles (22,000 if you use this link).
-This would be enough to reduce the cost of this Emirates 777 Business Class flight from £750 to just £150.
+For those who are new to the world of air miles, if you sign up to the free American Express Gold Card (reviewed here) and spend £3,000 in the first 3 months you’ll receive a total of 10,000 air miles (12,000 if you use this link).
+You’ll also earn 1 point for every £1 spent on the card.
+Therefore with a little spending on the credit card coupled with the sign up bonus you could easily reduce the cost of this Emirates 777 Business Class flight from £750 to just £150.

 Now I would highlight at this point that the flight between Malta and Larnaca is one of the best redemptions for Emirates.
 Emirates Business Class flights between say London and Dubai would require significantly more miles however this shouldn’t put you off!
 As you can see below an Emirates Airlines Business Class flight between London and Dubai would set you back a total of 45,000 air miles.

 Whilst this may sound like quite a lot it’s possible for most people if you put your mind to it.
 Perhaps the easiest way to earn this number of points would by signing up to the American Express Gold Card initially for 12,000 point using this link and then the American Express Platinum Card (reviewed here).
 The card comes with a whopping £450 pa fee however, as you’ll read in my review, for most people this is offset by the benefits of the card.
 You’ll also receive an enhanced sign-up bonus of 30,000 points (35,000 if you use this link and scrolling down to the correct card).
 This is one of the cards I currently hold.

 Emirates Business Class Seating Plan